oils-for-unix/oils/doc/idioms.md

     "$@"

-Oil has a `run` builtin, which re-enables errexit without the extra process:
+Oil has a `try` builtin, which re-enables errexit without the extra process:

-    if run myfunc; then
+    if try myfunc; then
       echo 'success'
     fi

-(TODO: decide on this) Or you can also use curly braces for an implicit `run`:
+(TODO: decide on this) Or you can also use curly braces for an implicit `try`:

     if myfunc {
       echo 'success'